 COMPARISON OF OMA LIFE INSURANCE VS. RBC LIFE INSURANCE

-When doing a comparison across insurance products, we compared the policy provisions and cost differences after OMA annual premium refund of OMA Group Insurance vs. RBC Individual Insurance.
+When doing a comparison across insurance products, we compared the policy provisions and cost differences after rebate OMA Group Insurance vs. RBC Individual Insurance.

 Cost comparison: OMA vs. RBC Insurance